itspriyanshuks17/Placement_Trainig_Session/Day-2/Django/README.md

 ## 🛒 About the Project

-This is a simple Django e-commerce web app focused on electronics.
+This is a simple Django e-commerce web app focused on Electronics.
 It allows an admin to manage products and users to browse them.
 The admin interface is built-in using Django's admin site.

 ---